Divide, Interact, Sample: The Two-System Paradigm: Background

-and then take the proposal distribution to be $Q_{\Theta_K}(\cdot\mid X_K)$.
 Because the proposal now depends on past samples, the resulting process is no longer Markovian.
 To ensure convergence to $\rho$, two key conditions are typically required: \begin{itemize} \item \textit{Geometric ergodicity.} For every fixed parameter value $\gamma\in \Gamma$,

 for some constants $c>0$, $0<r<1$.
 Here $P^n_\gamma$ is the $n$-step transition kernel and $\|\cdot\|_{\text{TV}}$ denotes the total variation norm.
 Intuitively, this says that if the algorithm is run without adaptation (parameter held fixed at $\gamma$), it should converge geometrically fast to the target. \item \textit{Diminishing adaptation.}